-Grief can be an intensely isolating experience; Our TreeHouse is here so people don’t grieve alone.
-When people come to Our TreeHouse, they feel comforted, connected and able to truly be themselves, no matter how they show up.
+Grief can be an intensely isolating experience; Our TreeHouse is here so that no one grieves alone.
+When people come to Our TreeHouse, they feel comforted, connected and able to truly be themselves, no matter what they bring to the table.

 At Our TreeHouse we believe that

 - Grief is a natural reaction to loss for children and adults.